Enticing569/Faucetix/readme.md

 Faucetix pays to account, and the user can request withdrawal when he wants.

 ## Requirements
-- PHP 5.4 or higher
+- PHP 5.4 or earlier
 - MySQL

 ## Features
-- FaucetBOX compatible
+- FaucetBOX compatible;
-- PDO
+- PDO;
-- Smarty (easier to change themes, and caching to speed up your website)
+- Smarty (easier to change themes, and caching to speed up your website);
-- Language system (in development)
+- Language system (in development);
-- Check proxies
+- Check proxies;
-- reCAPTCHA v2
+- reCAPTCHA v2;
-- Referral system
+- Referral system;
-- Only one account per IP address
+- Only one account per IP address;
-- Ban addresses
+- Ban addresses;
-- URL Rewrite
+- URL Rewrite;
 - And more...

 ## Instalation